Real yoga, professional yogis.

 Meet our Instructors

-Laura is a 200-hour Yoga Alliance registered teacher trained in vinyasa yoga with prenatal and toddler training certificates.
+Laura is a 500-hour Yoga Alliance registered teacher trained in vinyasa yoga with prenatal and toddler training certificates.
 In addition, she studied at the Kripalu Center with Nischala Joy Devi for a Yoga of the Heart certificate to learn to adapt yoga practices to the special needs of people living with heart disease, cancer and other health challenges.
 She has also studied prenatal yoga and taught classes in vinyasa and restorative styles as well as yoga for cancer survivors and for cyclists and runners.